Machu Picchu

 Day 11: Lima / Cusco / Sacred Valley

-Board a short scenic flight to Cusco this morning, and continue to Moray—a visually stunning Inca site with dramatic agricultural terraces in the heart of the fabled and fertile Urubamba Valley.
-After lunch and an opportunity to experience a local market, check into our hotel.
-In 2024, our hotel is Sol y Luna, A Relais & Chateâux property, where we stay in individual casitas set in verdant greens.
+Board a short scenic flight to Cusco this morning and continue to Moray—a visually stunning Inca site with dramatic agricultural terraces in the heart of the fabled and fertile Urubamba Valley.
+After lunch and an opportunity to experience a local market, check into your hotel.
+Sol y Luna, a Relais & Chateâux property, is where you’ll stay in individual casitas set in verdant greens.

 Meals Included: Breakfast, Lunch, Dinner